Ed Doolan

 Edwin Myer Doolan MBE (20 July 1941 – 16 January 2018) was an Australian born naturalised British radio presenter who was a veteran of Birmingham's first commercial radio station BRMB, and subsequently the BBC.
-At the BBC he presented a weekly show trawling through his broadcast archives from noon until 1 pm on BBC WM on Sunday lunchtime.
+At the BBC he presented a weekly show trawling through his broadcast archives from noon until 1 pm on BBC Radio WM on Sunday lunchtime.
 He was honoured by the British Radio Academy, earning a place in the Radio Hall of Fame.
 He was presented with Honorary Doctorates from Birmingham's three universities and was the first person to have ever achieved that honour.

 On Doolan's lunchtime show of 22 February 2011 he announced he was cutting down on the number of shows he would be presenting, stating he could no longer "continue the current work schedule".

 His lunchtime show was on a Friday only from 9 September 2011, and he began presenting a new 9 am – 12 noon Sunday show from 11 September 2011, before reducing his workload even further and switching to a Sunday lunchtime show.

 It was announced that Ed Doolan had died in his sleep on the morning of 16 January 2018.
 He had been suffering from dementia.

 Career

 After a ten-year career as a school teacher in Sydney, Edinburgh and from 1967 at Highgate Junior School in London, he moved to Cologne in Germany, taking his first step into broadcasting with Radio Deutsche Welle, the German World Service, in August 1970.
 While in Cologne he worked freelance for BFBS Germany as the quizmaster in Top Marks, a British schools quiz programme similar to the BBC's Top of the Form in UK.

 From 1974 until 1981 Doolan worked at BRMB Birmingham's first commercial radio station, then moved to BBC Radio WM in 1982.
-Doolan began his consumer programme on BBC WM in 1988.
+Doolan began his consumer programme on BBC Radio WM in 1988.
 Well known for pioneering social action broadcasting, tackling dishonest and cavalier traders on behalf of the consumer, Doolan also took on the big utilities, the councils of the West Midlands and even areas of national government if an injustice was done.
 He was also a writer and television presenter who has featured on news programmes BBC Midlands Today and has written approaching 950 weekly columns for the Birmingham Mail.